james-priest/100-days-log/docs/log5.md

 Both Home and UserCard were connected up to the Redux store in order to map our state to props for display.

-The most involved transformation of store data involved taking store data as an object, turning into an array, filtering that array, and then sorting it chronologically.
+The most involved transformation of involved taking state as an object, turning into an array, filtering that array, and then sorting it chronologically.

 This was done to our question data prior to being used in our `connect` method.